gymprecice/gymprecice/README.md

 **preCICE Python bindings**: Installed by default.
 Refer to [the python language bindings for preCICE](https://github.com/precice/python-bindings) for information.

 ### Installing the package
-We support and test for Python 3.8 on Linux.
-We recommend installing Gym-preCICE within a virtual environment using [conda](https://www.anaconda.com/products/distribution#Downloads) with `Python 3.8`:
+We support and test for Python versions 3.7 and higher on Linux.
+We recommend installing Gym-preCICE within a virtual environment using [conda](https://www.anaconda.com/products/distribution#Downloads):

 - create and activate a conda virtual environment:
 ```bash